 Prescription Drug Coverage helps beneficiaries pay their prescription costs.
 These are also provided by private, Medicare-approved insurers.

-Medicare Supplement Insurance helps pay the costs not covered by Medicare.
-This includes premiums, co-pays, co-insurance, and yearly deductibles.
+Medicare Supplement Insurance helps pay some of the costs not covered by Medicare.
+This may include premiums, co-pays, co-insurance, and yearly deductibles.
 These plans are also offered by private insurers.
 You must undergo medical underwriting and may be denied a Medigap plan based on that process.
 The exception is the first six months you have Medicare Part B. During this time, you are exempt from the underwriting process.

 Compiling Your Loved One’s Important Information